kt-eller/help-pages/pages/viewing-470-data.md

     - Click `View Document` to go to the official USAC website and view the Original Form 471.

 ### Category 1 & Category 2
 These tabs display the information of Service Requests and Narrative given in the Form 470 data.
 If a Form 470 is only a Category 1 or Category 2, there will not be information listed in the other category.
-These lists describe the services that each entity is looking to fulfill, making it useful for service providers to quickly view important information about the Form 470.
+These lists describe the services that each entity is looking to fulfill, making it useful for users to quickly view important information about the Form 470.
 Each Category has different Service Requests information given.

 **Category 1**
 - Service Type